takashilawson/optofluidics/README.md

  - A Dataset is one timelapse containing multiple spectra at different times.
  - A Reaction is a Dataset that has been processed to give concentration profiles.

- Model creation expects certain params.

- params must consist of
-     {
-     t_erf representing the delay time in Erf model kc representing the complexation rate constant
-     kbr representing the product bleaching rate constant k representing the saturation rate constant in the Erf model kr representing the back-reaction rate constant
-     o representing the standard deviation in the Erf model c0 representing the initial concentration of reactant K representing the equilibrium constant for complexation end representing the total time for the model
-     }

 ```python
 from pre_proc import Datafile, Dataset
 from reaction import Reaction